thiagobottoni/Custom-Percent-Complete-for-Clarity/README.md

-# Custom-Percent-Complete-for-Clarity
+# Custom Percent Complete for Clarity
-This package makes possible to exclude tasks from the project % complete calculation and lets customers create their own calculation methods and formulas
+This package makes possible to exclude tasks from the project % complete calculation and lets customers create their own calculation methods and formulas.

+# Business Reason
+Several customers create "dummy" tasks on project schedules just to process financial transactions or to post timesheets.
+The problem is that these tasks generally have a huge impact on the project % Complete.
+This package allows customers to mark these tasks to exclude from the % Complete calculation and also makes easier to add their very own calculation methods.

+# Considerations
+The release 1.0 only implements the calculation by duration.
+The package is available in two languages: English and Brazilian Portuguese

+For more details on how to install, configure and use please see the package documentation.